cheshire-cat-ai/widget-vue/README.md

 <link rel="stylesheet" href="/widget.css">
 ```

-or if you prefer, you can load them using a CDN:
+or if you prefer, you can load them using the CDN:

 ```html
 <script type="module" crossorigin src="https://cdn.jsdelivr.net/gh/cheshire-cat-ai/widget-vue@main/example/widget.js"></script>